 In connection with the collaboration, a Share Purchase Agreement ("SPA") was entered into by the parties on October 31, 2019.
 On January 2, 2020, the closing date of the transaction, Amgen purchased 15,895,001 of the Company's ADSs for \$174.85 per ADS, representing a 20.5% ownership stake in the Company.
 Per the SPA, the cash proceeds shall be used as necessary to fund the Company's development obligations under the Amgen Collaboration Agreement.
-Pursuant to the SPA, Amgen also received the right to designate one member of the Company's board of directors.
+Pursuant to the SPA, Amgen also received the right to designate one member of the Company's board of directors, and Anthony Hooper joined the Company's board of directors as the Amgen designee in January 2020.